Many cat parents are searching for an alternative to traditional clay litter for their feline friend.

-While I liked the concept I noticed right away that although my cat used the litter, he would not use the litter to cover up.
+While I liked the concept I noticed right away that although my cat used it, he would not use the litter to cover up.

-The next problem occurred because my daughter who takes care of the cat did not always clean the litter out right after the cat used the litter therefore each day when I came home from work I was assaulted by litter box order.
+The next problem occurred because my daughter who takes care of the cat did not always clean it immediately after the cat used it, therefore each day when I came home from work I was assaulted by litter box odor.

 This resolved itself when I began the task of cleaning.
 I would be concerned about leaving the cat alone for a few days.
 I could only imagine...

 The final issue is what has ended my use of the product (at least until winter).
-Flies seem to love the product and I began seeing tons of flies in my home and hovering around the litter.
+Flies seem to love the product and I began seeing tons of flies in my home and hovering around it.

-I believe they laid eggs in the litter!
+I believe they laid eggs in it!
 As a result I have switched back over to Fresh Step- at least for now.

 Overall I love the concept and will try it again in the cooler weather.